criteo/node-disruption-controller/README.md

 - Can perform a synchronous service level health check.
 PDB is only looking at the readiness probes of individual pods
 - A pod can have more than one budget

-Finally, NDB's goal is to make the implementation by the workload owners simple.
+Finally, NDC's goal is to make the implementation by the workload owners simple.
 Owners don't have to implement all the features attain a level of safety they are satisfied with:
 - Stateless workload owners don't have to use Node Disruption Budget as they can use PodDisruptionBudgets (PDB)
 - Stateful owner can only provide a budget without service health-checking